-You must offer free of charge collection (‘takeback’) of waste portable batteries if you sell or supply 32kg or more of portable batteries a year.
+You must offer free collection (‘takeback’) of waste or used batteries if you sell or supply 32kg or more of portable batteries per year.

 One pack of 4 AA batteries per day equals about 32kg per year.

-This rule applies if you run a shop, a chain or sell batteries online, by mail order or telephone.
-You must offer the service at each premise from which batteries are supplied.
+You must have a collection point at all premises from where you supply batteries.
+This applies if you run a shop, a chain of shops or sell batteries online, by mail order or telephone.

 You must take back any type of sealed battery that can be carried without difficulty by an average person.

-This would include (but is not limited to) AA, AAA and 9v batteries, including rechargables, plus batteries from:
+This includes (but is not limited to) AA, AAA and 9v batteries, rechargeable batteries and batteries from: